linagora/linshare/documentation/EN/development/linshare-core/how-to-add-new-upgrade-task.md

 #### 2 Create your upgradeTask class

- * You need to create a new class extends `GeniricUpgradeTaskImpl` for your new upgradeTask.
+ * You need to create a new class and extends `GeniricUpgradeTaskImpl` for your new upgradeTask.

  * You have to return your new upgradeTaskType on this methode `getUpgradeTaskType()`.